MONICA-Project/sfn/SFN_Setup.md

 Keep the SFN run terminal and in a separate terminal at ```cd monica``` location run the camera registration python file (```xxx.py```) using the command: ```python3 WP5/KU/SecurityFusionNodeService/xxx.py```.

-Refer to the ```camera calibration tutorial``` document for calibrating the camera and preparing the camera registration file.
+Refer to the [camera calibration](Camera_Calibration.md) document for calibrating the camera and preparing the camera registration file.

 ## Camera registration